CDL Blood Pressure

 Can I Pass My DOT Physical While Having High Blood Pressure?

-If you are able to pass your physical, but your blood pressure is too high, it means that it falls in the “Stage 1” high blood pressure range of 140-159 systolic and/or 90-99 mm Hg diastolic.
+If you can pass your physical, but your blood pressure is too high, it means that it falls in the Stage 1” high blood pressure range of 140-159 systolic and 90-99 mm Hg diastolic.
 In this case, you would be able to receive a passing grade for your DOT physical but must take one annually due to your elevated levels.
-If however, your reading is normal, then no further action is required and you can proceed as usual.
+If your reading is regular, no further action is required, and you can proceed as usual.
 What is Unified Carrier Registration?

 If your blood pressure reads in between 160-179/100-109, then you are considered to have "Stage 2" high blood pressure.
-To be granted a 3-month certificate, you will need to take action towards lowering your blood pressure reading down to 140/90 or lower.
+To be granted a 3-month certificate, you will need to take action toward lowering your blood pressure reading down to 140/90 or lower.
 Don't wait - start taking steps today towards improving your health!
-What is DOT SAP Program?
+What is the DOT SAP Program?

 With the DOT Physical, What’s Considered as Normal Blood Pressure?